astropy/astropy/docs/cosmology.rst

 ------------

-The `astropy.cosmology` subpackage contains classes for representing cosmologies, and utility functions for calculate many commonly used quantities that depend on the cosmological model.
+The `astropy.cosmology` subpackage contains classes for representing cosmologies, and utility functions for calculating commonly used quantities that depend on a cosmological model.
 This includes distances, ages and lookback times corresponding to a measured redshift or the transverse separation corresponding to a measure angular separation.